 Ask the bank or retailer how they want the check made out before completing it to ensure you do it the way they want.

 Now that you’ve written a check you’re done, correct?
 Wrong!
-There is one other step to the process of filling out a check.
+There is one other step to the process.
 You want to write it down in your checkbook register.